 Before his sky-rocketing breakthrough in the Arab world, Dhafer L'Abidine enjoyed a successful career in the West, appearing in international film productions, such as Children of Men (2006), Sex and the City 2 (2010), Centurion (2010), Black Forest (2012), and Rise of the Footsoldier (UK).
 Last year, L'Abidine took part in the American TV series The Looming Tower that received four Emmy nominations.

-Most recently, Dhafer finished filming his role in the upcoming Netflix series The Eddy.
-The series is produced and directed by the Oscar-winning director Damien Chazelle, written by Jack Throne and co-produced by Alain Poul and it is slated to air next year.
+Most recently, Dhafer finished filming his role in Netflix’s new French-speaking series The Eddy.
+Currently airing on Netflix, the series is produced and directed by the Oscar-winning director Damien Chazelle (La la Land, Whiplash), written by Jack Throne and coproduced by Alain Poul.

 Dhafer’s acting journey started in 1999 when he moved to the UK to join the Birmingham School of Acting, from which he graduated with a Professional Acting Diploma in 2002.
 A year later, Dhafer made his acting debut in the UK in the popular TV series Dream Team (Sky TV) for two seasons.
 He then went on to appear in numerous popular British television dramas, including Spooks (BBC), Strike Back (Sky TV/CINEMAX), Wallander (ITV), Wire in the Blood (ITV), Hunted (BBC/HBO), season 5 of the French TV series Engranages on Canal+ and the American TV series Transporter on TNT and HBO Canada.
 Recently, Dhafer appeared in the British TV series Fearless.